ShaheenHossain/eagle-12.1/doc/howtos/profilecode.rst

 Dump stack
 ==========

-Sending the SIGQUIT signal to an Eagle ERP process (only available on POSIX) makes this process output the current stack trace to log, with info level.
+Sending the SIGQUIT signal to an Eagle process (only available on POSIX) makes this process output the current stack trace to log, with info level.
 When an eagle process seems stucked, sending this signal to the process permit to know what the process is doing, and letting the process continue his job.